MASQ-Project/Node/dns_utility/README.md

 The other parameters are:
 - `inspect` - Shows a user's current DNS settings.
+- `status` - Tells whether a user's DNS has been subverted or not.

 The `dns_utility` can be run locally from the command line.